Parsagh05/Qwen2.5-GRPO-SFT-Abduction/README.md

 # Abductive Reasoning Alignment: Qwen2.5-3B with SFT + GRPO

 This repository contains the code and resources for fine-tuning the **Qwen2.5-3B-Instruct** language model to enhance its **abductive reasoning** capabilities using the **UniADILR** dataset.
 The project explores whether improving abductive reasoning skills can transfer to deductive reasoning tasks.
+Also the project utilizes **QLoRA** and **4-bit quantization** to efficiently align the model's logic and output format.

 ## 🚀 Project Overview